 Any motif you choose is a symbol.
 Symbols don’t really have any meaning apart from what we give them, yet they are still powerful because we believe so.
-When we build a brand, it’s because we want to create a symbol that sends a specific message and create a desired emotion.
-Valuable brands can in turn, command influence in their market and beyond.
+When we build a brand, it’s because we want to create a symbol that sends a specific message and create the desired emotion.
+Valuable brands can, in turn command influence in their market and beyond.

 We are surrounded by symbols every single day of our lives.
 And we’re not just talking about brands either.
 Traffic lights, phone and computer icons, religious signs, and even the euphemisms we share with friends and family are all symbols — ‘things that stand in for other things’.
 Even written language is at its core a series of symbols.

 When creating visual motifs, we don’t necessarily have to explain everything.
 We can often just let our work speak for itself, or use symbols already understood by the audience.
 And these symbols can be something as basic as colors, or simple shapes.
 Even rhythms and patterns can be symbolic.
 For instance, stripes give off a different vibe from polka dots.